Differentiation in a world without learning styles

 Therefore, Willingham argues to think in terms of content and not in terms of students.
 While it is true that some students have really good auditory or visual memories, this does not mean that these abilities translate to learning different types of content.

-A geography lesson, for example, that requires a student to identify the shape of a countries is an inherently visual learning interaction.
+A geography lesson, for example, that requires a student to identify the shape of countries is an inherently visual learning interaction.
 Auditory information is not being tested in this learning situation.
 If the goal is for students to be able to identify countries by their shape and location on a map, and you were teaching a student with an auditory learning style, how would you describe the shape of West Virginia?
 How would you describe where it was on a map?

 In this circumstance, trying to come up with a lesson interaction that engages an auditory learning style is ineffective because map skills are inherently visual-spacial.
-The competencies that we are asking students to master will dictate the type of learning engagements that we design for student, not a learning style.
+The competencies that we are asking students to master will dictate the type of learning engagements that we design for a student, not a learning style.

 Searching for an effective personalization strategy